Nora the Warrior

 Nora was and continues to be a phenomenal patient.
 She continues to impress Dr. Friehling, and each and every staff member she meets at Children's with her pleasant personality and amazing strength.
 Our girl is so full of life and surrounded by love, but the long days in the hospital were enough to get the best of anyone sometimes.
 We wouldn't wish this experience on anyone, and we pray for all of the families that have been affected by neuroblastoma and all childhood cancers.
 There are too many.
 We were just so grateful to have a place like Children's only minutes from our home.

 We plan to walk for Nora, but also for Nora's friends.
 For all of the beautiful and strong families that we have met and will meet along this journey.
 Kids, who, like Nora, have extra challenges that they didn't ask for and don't deserve.
-Please, even if you can't join us virtually on June 6th, or can't give a donation to Nora's Warriors, remember them and their fight during your prayers.
+Please, even if you can't join us at Schenley Park or virtually on June 4th, or can't give a donation to Nora's Warriors, remember them and their fight during your prayers.

 Every child deserves the chance to just be a kid.
 But for kids who are sick or injured, hospital visits and treatments can take time away from the activities that make being a kid so special.
 That’s why I’m fundraising for Children’s Hospital of Pittsburgh Foundation – so that I can Give Kids A Chance To Be Kids!